-You might be thinking that it’s too difficult or too expensive for your company to create online videos, but it’s not the case.
-Here’re a few cheats to help make it easier – and cheaper to get your brand using online videos.
+You might be thinking that it’s too difficult or too expensive for your business to create online videos, but it’s not the case.
+Here are a few sneaky cheats to help make it easier.

 How to create awesome online videos